LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/standalone-ops/put.en.md

 handful of events.
 To understand why, consider what the RStreams SDK is doing when you call `putEvent`.

 1. It's opening a connection to AWS Kinesis
-1. It sending the single event on that connection each time to Kinesis
+1. It sending the single event on that connection each time to Kinesis (the Kinesis connection will be closed automatically when no longer needed)
 1. The event flows through Kinesis until an RStreams Kinesis processor reads the single event and writes it to the RStreams Dynamo DB queue table, putting the event in the correct queue